FOLLOW US

 Demonstrations, political gatherings or marches can take place with little or no warning, particularly in cities.
 Follow the advice of police and local authorities.

 While most demonstrations are peaceful, there is a risk of unrest or violence.
-If you’re in and around areas where demonstrations are taking place, be aware of what is happening around you and move away if there are signs of disorder.
+If you’re near areas where demonstrations are taking place, be aware of what is happening around you and move away if there are signs of disorder.

 Crime